 The high acidity level of vinegar helps loosen mineral deposits, such as lime and rust, and dissolve soap scum due to their alkaline nature, so it is great for bathroom and kitchen cleaning.
 It is also useful for cutting through grease on ovens, cooktops, stoves, and grills, and it easily strips wax build-up off of wood floors.
 In addition, a vinegar soak helps remove stains, such as coffee and tea, from kitchen sinks, cups, and coffee makers.
 It is also useful for deodorizing and removing kitchen and bathroom odors as a simple spritz of a vinegar-water solution will prove.
 And it is often added to the laundry rinse cycle as a softening agent.

-Other ingredients, such as citrus juices, may be added to vinegar to amplify its cleaning abilities, such as "Clean Everything Lemon-Lime Vinegar Spray."
+Other ingredients, such as citrus juices, may be added to vinegar to amplify its cleaning abilities, such as lemon and lime.

 Because it’s natural and biodegradable, it’s a good choice when doing outdoor cleaning such as car washing, wiping down patio furniture, cleaning exterior windows, etc.